Ryobi RY38BP - 760 CFM Gas Backpack Blower

 Price comparison

-As you can see from this interactive chart, when compared to other gas backpack blowers, the Ryobi RY38BP is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other gas backpack blowers, the Ryobi RY38BP is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget blower.